Piyush-sahoo/SaasBoomi-Frontend/GRADIENT_DESIGN_SPEC.md

 # Gradient UI Design Specification

 ## Overview
-Transform the SaasBoomi-Frontend application with a modern gradient design inspired by the Marketeam example, featuring light purple/pink gradients with clean, attractive styling.
+Transform the voice-cart application with a modern gradient design inspired by the Marketeam example, featuring light purple/pink gradients with clean, attractive styling.

 ## Color Palette